 Potter Clarkson (Nottingham, UK): no information

-Wallinger Ricker Schlotter Tostmann (Munich): Matthias Ricker (patent attorney)
+Wallinger Ricker Schlotter Tostmann (Munich): Mathias Ricker (patent attorney)

 Wuesthoff & Wuesthoff (Munich): Axel Katérle (patent attroney)